kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

 #### Before Code Freeze

-All enhancements going into the release must have their code pull requests in a merge-ready state with approved and lgtm labels applied.
+**All** enhancements going into the release must have their pull requests in a merge-ready state with approved and lgtm labels applied.
 This includes tests, and docs PRs opened by the due date.
 Due to the Prow queue, this may mean that approved PRs merge shortly after the deadline.

 #### Week of Code Freeze

 - Remove any enhancements that failed to merge their code by the Code freeze deadline.
   - Set their status in the sheet to `Removed from Milestone`.
-  - Remove the milestone and change `tracked/yes` label to `tracked/no` on the Enhancement Issue with the following comments

     ```text
-    /remove-label tracked/yes
-    /label tracked/no
     /milestone clear
     ```